(group photo coming soon)

 Happy Hour (usually on a Friday) is an informal gathering organized by HASSA to encourage students and faculty to socialize in a more relaxed setting.
 On occasion, we meet up with other departments or colleges for joint socializing.
 These events are held monthly--or more frequently, if necessary--throughout the semester.
 Typically, we meet at one of the local restaurants or pubs along University Boulevard near campus or take the streetcar downtown.
 It's best to check with us for the latest info.
 Happy Hour events are a great time to network with other students, faculty, and, during sponsored events, professionals working in the fields related to hydrology and atmospheric sciences.
 As an added bonus, when funding allows, HASSA will pick up the tab for the first round--but you have to come early!

 On Thursdays throughout the Fall and Spring semesters, the student association hosts the refreshment table and the meet-the-speaker time for the weekly seminar.
 Invited speakers range from professionals in industry and government agencies and faculty members from the UA and other universities to our very own students, typically undergraduate Honors Senior Capstone presenters or graduate students defending their thesis or dissertation research.
 Typically, refreshments are served at 3:45 pm and the talk begins at 4 pm (check the Seminars page to be sure).
+NOTE: Seminars link is above the search box on top right corner of this page.
+It changes every semester.

 To make sure that we and our fellow students take a break from studying now and then, HASSA plans social events throughout the Fall and Spring semesters.
 Some of the activitives this year will include picnics with softball or kickball, hiking, and laser tag.
 Because faculty members are invited to most events, this also helps foster relationships between students and faculty outside the classroom.
 Check the HASSA Facebook page, join the HASSA Facebook Group, or contact us by email (firstname.lastname@example.org) for details.